daveyburke/Pico-Wisdom/README.md

 - Python code: Install Thonny on desktop/laptop.
 View->Files and drag all the files (except UF2, JPG, README obvs) on to Pico via Thonny.

 ## Battery life estimate
-Assuming about 10 pushes a day, Pico doing ~40mA and display 24mW, that's about 8 years of battery life.
-Pololu circuit standby uses .01uA, which would equate to 34,000 years (batteries will degrade before then)!
-Recommend using lithium AA batteries for longest life.
-Display will add a "Low battery" when the batteries need changing.
+Pololu circuit standby uses .01uA, which equates to 34,000 years, i.e. negligible.
+Recommend using Energizer lithium AA batteries for longest shelf life of 25 years, with no leaks.

+Button push runs Pico for about 6s at a measured 23mA => 0.038mAh / push.
+Capacity of Energizer lithium AA batteries is 3000mAh at 25mA draw => capacity for 3000 / 0.038 = 78947 presses.
+Assume 10 presses per day => 7895 days => ~21 years (standby current can be ignored).

+Display will show a "Low battery" when the batteries need changing.